 Long-Term Effects of Alcohol Abuse

-Continued abuse of alcohol can affect all areas of a person’s life ranging from their relationships with their friends and family to their careers and overall health and well-being.
+Continued abuse of alcohol can affect all areas of a person’s life, from their relationships with friends and family to their careers and overall health and well being.

 - Brain Damage

 Treatment for alcohol addiction depends on the severity of your disorder and how long you’ve been abusing alcohol.
 Like most people, you will probably need the following.

 In detox, you rid your body of toxins and your brain adjusts to functioning without alcohol.
 This can be a painful process.
 So much that people relapse during detox just to stop the withdrawal symptoms.
 It’s important to have medical supervision during this period.

 At Rock Recovery, however, we use an abstinence-based approach to treatment without medication.

 Alcohol Withdrawal Symptoms

 Whether you’ve been heavily drinking for a few weeks or a few years, you may experience mental and physical withdrawal symptoms when you cut back or quit drinking alcohol.
 The heavier you drink and the more frequently, the greater the potential for your withdrawal to produce severe and even deadly effects.
 These may include: